icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

     ;
 ```

-For a custom type to be mappable, it must have a `[x::type]` attribute applied to it, where `x` is the mapping language's prefix.
+For a custom type to be usable with a particular language mapping, it must have an attribute of the form `[x::type]`,
+where `x` is the Slice prefix of that language.

 For additional information on custom types, see the [custom type][custom-type-guide] page.